matthewberger/matthewberger.github.io/teaching/vis/fall2019/schedule/week4/monday/index.md

 ## d3.call()

-Suppose we would like to perform multiple transformations to different elements.
-This would normally require performing the same sequence of method chaining for each selection, which is redundant.
+Suppose we would like to perform multiple transformations to a selection.
+This would normally require performing the same sequence of method chaining, which is redundant.
 A useful function to achieve this is `call`, which operates on a single selection and allows you to pass in an arbitrary function, as well as arguments to your liking.

 For instance, let's suppose we wanted a way to modify a circle's visual channels in terms of radius, fill color, stroke color, and stroke width.
 First let's create the function that will achieve this, given the selection of circles, and the above arguments: